-- Notice of the time, date, and location of the hearing will be in writing and may be delivered by one or more of the following methods: in person by the Dean of Students or a designee; mailed to the local or permanent address of the student as indicated in official University records; or emailed to the student's University-issued email account.
+- Notice of the time, date, and location of the hearing will be in writing and may be delivered by one or more of the following methods: in person by the Senior Associate Dean of Students/Title IX Coordinator (or designee); mailed to the local or permanent address of the student as indicated in official University records; or emailed to the student's University-issued email account.
 Once mailed, emailed and/or received in person, such notice will be presumptively delivered. - 2.
 If there is an alleged victim of the conduct in question, the alleged victim may serve as the party bringing the complaint or may elect to have the University administration serve as the party bringing the complaint forward.
-Where there is no alleged victim, the University administration will serve as the party bringing the complaint forward.
+Where there is no alleged victim, the University administration may serve as the party bringing the complaint forward.
 An alleged victim will have all the rights of a complainant, whether they elect to serve as the complainant or not. - 3.
-If a responding student fails to respond to notice from the Dean of Students or a designee, the Dean of Students or a designee may initiate a complaint against the student for failure to comply with the directives of a University official and give notice of this offense.
-Unless the student responds to this notice within two days by answering the original notice, an administrative conference may be scheduled and held on the student's behalf.
-As a result, the student may be administratively withdrawn from attending classes or a disciplinary hold may be placed on their University account, deeming them ineligible to register for courses or University housing until such time as the student responds to the initial complaint. - 4.
-At least three days before any scheduled formal hearing, the following will occur. - A. The responding student will deliver to the Dean of Students or a designee a written response to the complaint; - B. The responding student will deliver to the Dean of Students or a designee a written list of all witnesses for the University to call at the hearing; - C. The responding student will deliver to the Dean of Students or a designee all physical evidence the student intends to use or needs to have present at the hearing and will indicate who has possession or custody of such evidence, if known, so that the Dean of Students or a designee can arrange for its presence; - D. The party bringing the complaint will deliver to the Dean of Students or a designee a written list of all witnesses for the University to call at the hearing; - E. The party bringing the complaint will deliver to the Dean of Students or a designee all items of physical evidence needed at the hearing and will indicate who has possession or custody of such evidence, if known, so that the Dean of Students or a designee can arrange for its presence;

-- F. The party bringing the complaint and the responding student will notify the Dean of Students (or designee) of the names of any advisors/advocates who may be accompanying the parties at the hearing. - 5.
-The Dean of Students or a designee will ensure that the hearing information and any other available written documentation is shared with the parties at least two days before any scheduled hearing.
+At the beginning of the investigation process, the complainant and respondent will provide the investigator(s) with a list of witnesses and their statements of what occurred. - 4.
+If the respondent fails to respond to notice from the Senior Associate Dean of Students/Title IX Coordinator (or designee), the Senior Associate Dean of Students/Title IX Coordinator (or designee) will proceed with the investigation process and live hearing.
+Should the student choose not to participate, the hearing will be conducted with the information available. - 5.
+Each party and their advisor is able to have a pre-hearing meeting with the Senior Associate Dean of Students/Title IX Coordinator (or designee) and/or the decision-maker. - 6.
+The party bringing the complaint and the responding student will notify the Dean of Students (or designee) of the names of any advisors/advocates who may be accompanying the parties at the hearing. - 7.
+The Senior Associate Dean of Students (or designee) will ensure that the hearing information and any other available written documentation are shared with the parties at least 10 days before any scheduled hearing.
 In addition, the parties will be given a list of the names of all the panelists in advance.
-Should any party object to any panelist, that party must raise all objections, in writing, to the Dean of Students or designee immediately.
-Hearing officers will be unseated only if the Dean of Students or a designee concludes that their bias precludes an impartial hearing of the complaint.
+Should any party object to any panelist, that party must raise all objections, in writing, to the Senior Associate Dean of Students (or designee) immediately.
+Hearing officers will be unseated only if the Senior Associate Dean of Students (or designee) concludes that their bias precludes an impartial hearing of the complaint.
 Additionally, any panelist who feels they cannot make an objective determination must recuse themselves from the proceedings.

-Panel Hearing Procedures
+Live Hearing Procedures

-The Dean of Students or a designee will appoint one panelist as the Chair for the hearing.
+The Senior Associate Dean of Students (or designee) will appoint one panelist as the Chair for the hearing.
 The parties have the right to be present at the hearing; however, they do not have the right to be present during deliberations.
-If a student cannot attend the hearing, it is that student's responsibility to notify the Dean of Students or a designee no less than three days prior to the scheduled hearing to arrange for another date, time, and location.
-Except in cases of grave or unforeseen circumstances, if the responding student fails to give the requisite minimum three-day notice, or if the responding student fails to appear, the hearing will proceed as scheduled.
-If the party bringing the complaint fails to appear, the complaint may be dropped unless the University chooses to pursue the allegation on its own behalf, as determined by the Dean of Students or a designee.
+If a student cannot attend the hearing, it is that student's responsibility to notify the Senior Associate Dean of Students (or designee) no less than three days prior to the scheduled hearing to arrange for another date, time, and location.
+Except in cases of grave or unforeseen circumstances, if the respondent fails to give the requisite minimum three-day notice, or if the respondent fails to appear, the hearing will proceed as scheduled.
+If the complainant fails to appear, the complaint may be dropped unless the University chooses to pursue the allegation on its own behalf, as determined by the Senior Associate Dean of Students (or designee).